Anthony Cashmore: Prostratin

 During his PhD studies, Cashmore purified the toxic component of Pimelea prostrata, a New Zealand toxic shrub.
 Using partition chromatography, Cashmore purified and crystallized the active component, referred to as prostratin.
 Cashmore's studies showed that prostratin was strikingly similar to the co-carcinogenic phorbol esters of croton oil, a relationship that was subsequently confirmed using chemical synthesis and x-ray crystallography approaches.

-Nucleic Acid Chemistry
+Nucleic acid chemistry

 Hydrazine degradation

 Working with George Petersen (a New Zealand biochemist) at New Zealand's Department of Scientific and Industrial Research (DSIR) (Palmerston North), Cashmore was introduced to the study of nucleic acids and how selective chemical reagents could be used to determine the nucleic acid sequence of DNA.
 Cashmore and Petersen examined the use of hydrazine as a tool to measure purine nucleotides in samples of DNA.
 Recognizing that hydrazine-treated DNA subsequently exposed to alkali conditions undergoes degradation, Cashmore defined a quantitative technique for measuring purine nucleotides in DNA samples.
 Subsequently, Allan Maxam and Walter Gilbert employed the hydrazine degradation approach to develop Maxam–Gilbert sequencing, the first widely adopted method for DNA sequencing.